6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 The first 5″ monitor on this list is from Portkeys.

-It’s also the first monitor with a touchscreen which is both a good thing and a bad thing.
+It’s also the first monitor with a touchscreen, which is both good and bad.

 The good thing is that it allows for a more intuitive user interface.